Break the Silence

 - 128 students will create a plan for suicide

 - 24 students will make an attempt that requires treatment by a doctor or nurse

-Piedmont has four school counselors who can meet with students in the Counseling Office to discuss any of the issues above.
+Piedmont has five full-time school counselors who can meet with students in the Counseling Office to discuss any of the issues above.
 Our counselors are Sarah Higgins (9), Erica Henderson (10), Stacey Butera (11), and Sarah Mitchell and Joanna Ellis (12).
 In addition, there are other UCPS staff resources who can assist students with social/emotional needs.
-Club advisors: Andy Fisher and Janet Smith.
+Club advisors include: Andy Fisher, Erica Henderson, and Janet Smith.
 A school counselor is present/available at all club meetings.

 The following online resources are also available to students:

 The Break the Silence Club regularly meets and is open to all students.
 Participating students must submit a signed permission form that can be downloaded here.
 Each meeting is an open forum with teachers and a school counselor present.
 Students should pay attention to the announcements for meeting dates and times.